Sixelayo/cudaTemplate/README.md

 ## bugs

+- cells are stored as float4 (and not boolean) to allow variation in colors.
+Also this file doesn't use gbl::pixels but bugs::h_grid
+- for more control and visibility (especialy for conway's version in GPU) it's possible to clamp framerate in order to limit the number of iteration per second. (note that doing so will naturaly render the computed FPS will be irrelevant if the bottleneck is the forced framerate enforce slower fps).

 - implémentaiton gpu
 - utiliser la shared memory pour lire tuile par tuile
+- it's possible to dynamically switch between GPU/CPU implementation ?? (flemne)

 - un problème actuellement sur la bordure ??